gsoules/MkDocs/digital-archive/docs/developer/install-digital-archive.md

     -	Verify that the Index Records operations works with no error

 !!! note ""
     Finding the right path might be a trial and error process.
-Leaving `background.php.path = ""` seems to work correctly.
-    However, in some installations it's set to `/usr/local/bin/php` and in others to `/usr/bin/php-cli`.
+Leaving `background.php.path = ""` works correctly on some servers.
+On others it needs to be set to `/usr/local/bin/php` or `/usr/bin/php-cli`.
     If you are not successful, contact the host to ask for the right path.

 ---
 ## Plugin acquisition
----

 It is now time to acquire the zip files containing the plugins, and the theme, required by the Digital Archive.
 This section explains where to locate the files and how to add